 Indulge in the iconic Bond Martini exactly as Ian Fleming did at his regular haunt, the Dukes Hotel, London.
-The 1960s saw vodka first introduced to many back bars, and to this day, the Vesper is one of the only stirred sippers to showcase both vodka and gin side by side.
+To this day, the Vesper is one of the only stirred sippers to showcase both vodka and gin side by side.
 This antique aperitif combines 1960s editions of both Gordon’s London Dry gin and Smirnoff vodka, just how James would have liked it.

 One perfect serve: 1960s Gordon’s gin, 1960s Smirnoff vodka, Cocchi Americano & filtered water.